davebally/ViewDependancy/README.md

 ==============
 Interrogates a collection of Dacpacs and outputs a DGML file.
 --------------------------------------------------------------
-Objects are organised in a Database.schema.object heirarchy / grouping.
+Objects are organised in a Database.schema.object hierarchy / grouping.

 Caveats :
 Default schema is assumed to be dbo.